DROP OFF SITE HOURS

 Bulk waste including appliances, furniture, mattresses and tires.

-Hazardous materials including chemicals, paints, lead acid batteries, was oil, bio-hazardous waste, sharps, and electronic waste.
+Hazardous materials including paints, lead acid batteries, waste oil, bio-hazardous waste, sharps, and electronic waste.

 Yard waste and drain oil must be taken to the City’s Resident Drop-off Site